anshrai-dev/Bank-Management-System/README.md

-# Java Banking System (Version 1)
+# Java Banking System (Core Java Project)

-This is a **console-based banking system developed using Core Java**.
-The project demonstrates fundamental Java concepts such as **classes, objects, constructors, encapsulation, arrays of objects, loops, and methods**.

-This project is being built step-by-step while learning Java, and each improvement will be pushed to GitHub as a new version.
+A **console-based banking application built using Core Java** to practice object-oriented programming concepts and real-world logic building.

+This project is developed **version by version** to demonstrate progressive improvements in code structure, logic, and software design.

 ---

+# Current Version

-## Version 1 Features
+## Version 2 – Code Refactoring and Improved Structure

+The project currently implements a **menu-driven banking system** where users can create accounts and perform transactions.

+In Version 2 the code was **refactored to improve maintainability** by introducing a reusable method for searching bank accounts.

+Key Improvements:
+- Introduced `findAccount()` method to locate accounts
+- Removed repeated loops from multiple cases
+- Added **Account Not Found** validation
+- Cleaner and more modular code structure
+- Improved readability and maintainability

+---

+# Project Features

 - Create Bank Account
 - Deposit Money
 - Withdraw Money
 - Check Account Balance
 - View Account Details
-- Menu-driven console application
+- Menu-driven console interface

 ---

-## Technologies Used

-- Java
-- Eclipse IDE
-- Git
-- GitHub

----

-## Java Concepts Used
+# Java Concepts Used

-This project applies the following Core Java concepts:
+This project demonstrates the following **Core Java concepts**:

 - Classes and Objects
 - Constructors
 - Encapsulation
-- Arrays of Objects
 - Static Variables
 - Methods
+- Arrays of Objects
+- Method Returning Values
 - Loops (for loop)
 - Conditional Statements (if-else, switch)
-- Dynamic Input using Scanner
+- Scanner for dynamic input
+- Code Refactoring

 ---

-## Project Structure
+# Project Structure

 ```
 com.bank.app